No. 28 Squadron RAF: Cold War (1946–1990s)

 On 17 May 1978, the squadron moved to RAF Sek Kong where it operated from until 1 November 1996.
 It returned to Kai Tak and remained there until it disbanded on 3 June 1997, shortly before the handover of Hong Kong from the UK to the People's Republic of China on 1 July.
 The Wessexes were sold to Uruguay and it was the last RAF squadron to leave the territory.

 21st century (2000–present)

 The RAF ordered twenty-two Westland Merlin HC3 multi-role helicopters in March 1995, the first of which was received on 7 March 2001.
 The squadron officially reformed on 17 July 2001 at RAF Benson in Oxfordshire, the first time in its recent history that the squadron had been stationed in the UK.

-The squadron's first operational role with the Merlin was in support of the Stabilisation Force (SFOR), a NATO-led multinational peacekeeping force inBosnia and Herzegovina.
+The squadron's first operational role with the Merlin was in support of the Stabilisation Force (SFOR), a NATO-led multinational peacekeeping force in Bosnia and Herzegovina.
 The aircraft and personnel deployed to Banja Luka on 1 April 2003, the same day that an initial operational capability was declared for the Merlin.
 The detachment ceased on 31 March 2004 and the squadron then began to prepare for operations in Iraq.